nushell/nushell.github.io/commands/docs/dfr_all-true.md

 title: dfr all-true
 categories: |
   dataframe
-version: 0.76.0
+version: 0.77.0
 dataframe: |
-  Returns true if all values are true
+  Returns true if all values are true.
 usage: |
-  Returns true if all values are true
+  Returns true if all values are true.
 ---

 # <code>{{ $frontmatter.title }}</code> for dataframe